 Dr. Boning is a Fellow of the IEEE, and has served as Editor in Chief for the IEEE Transactions on Semiconductor Manufacturing, and as chairman of the CFI/Technology CAD Framework Semiconductor Process Representation Working Group.
 He is a member of the IEEE, Electrochemical Society, Eta Kappa Nu, Tau Beta Pi, Materials Research Society, Sigma Xi, and the Association of Computing Machinery.

-Research interests include the modeling and control of variation in IC and MEMS processes, devices, and circuits.
-Particular emphasis is on modeling of chemical mechanical polishing (CMP), plasma etch and embossing processes; and statistical characterization and design for manufacturing in advanced IC technologies.
+His research interests include the modeling and control of variation in IC and MEMS processes, devices, and circuits.
+Particular emphasis is on modeling of chemical mechanical polishing (CMP), plasma etch, and imprint/embossing processes; and statistical characterization and design for manufacturing of devices and circuits in advanced IC technologies.

 - Spring 2005-2013: 6.780J/2.830J Manufacturing Process Control (co-lecture with D. Hardt)